avnigupta12/PlantDiseaseClassification/README.md

 - PIL
 - sklearn

-<u>Hint:</u> Best environment to use is Kaggle or Google Colab.
+<u>Hint:</u> Best environment is Kaggle or Google Colab.
 They already has all the libraries required.
 The ones that are not installed already are installed in the first cell of all notebooks.

 ---